-Notes to the Financial Statements For the Year Ended 30 June 2015
+Notes to the Financial Statements For the Year Ended 30 June 2016

-Barakah Properties Ltd is a for-profit Company limited by shares, incorporated and domiciled in Australia.
+Barakah Properties Ltd is a for-profit unlisted public company limited by shares, incorporated and domiciled in Australia.

 Basis of Preparation

 These general purpose financial statements have been prepared in accordance with Corporations Act 2001 and Australian Accounting Standards and interpretations of the Australian Accounting Standards Board.